 Vector on its sale of subsidiary Vector Gas, owner of gas transmission pipelines and gas distribution networks outside of Auckland, to two infrastructure funds managed by First State Funds for $952.5m

-sponsors and lenders on many other independent power and water projects across the Middle East, advising on all stages of development from consortium arrangements, bid preparation, negotiation of project documents through to completion and operation phases
+sponsors and lenders on many other independent power and water projects across the Middle East, advising on all stages of development from consortium arrangements, bid preparation, project documentation through to completion and operation phases

-Telecom (now Spark) and Chorus, as a member of the Chapman Tripp team advising on the successful bid, and agreement with Crown Fibre Holdings, to deliver Ultra Fast Broadband to the majority of New Zealand
+Telecom (now Spark) and Chorus, advising on the successful bid, and agreement with Crown Fibre Holdings, to deliver Ultra Fast Broadband to the majority of New Zealand, and